-Videndum is uniquely positioned at the heart of the content creation market, with market-leading, premium brands in defensible niches.
+Videndum is positioned at the heart of the content creation market, with market-leading, premium brands in defensible niches.

 *Management estimates.